drewsilcock/drewsilcock.github.io/_posts/2014-07-21-meters-per-pixel.md

 ## Finding angle of view

-The angle of view of a camera can be calculated from the camera effective's focal length, \\(f\\) (which excluding macro photography is approximately equal to the stated focal length), and the dimension of the sensor in that direction, \\(d\\) as follows:
+The angle of view of a camera can be calculated from the camera's effective focal length, \\(f\\) (which excluding macro photography is approximately equal to the stated focal length), and the dimension of the sensor in that direction, \\(d\\) as follows:

 \\[ \\alpha = 2\\arctan\\left(\\frac{d}{2f}\\right) \\]

 The focal length is stated on the camera specs.
 For my Ixus 132 the stated focal length is 5.0 mm.

 To find the dimension of the camera sensor, you need to know what type of sensor it is.
-It'll either be a CCD sensor (Charge Coupled Device) or a CMOD sensor (Complemetary Metal-Oxide Semiconductor).
+It'll either be a CCD sensor (Charge Coupled Device) or a CMOD sensor (Complementary Metal-Oxide Semiconductor).

 This image, courtesy of [gizmag](http://www.gizmag.com/camera-sensor-size-guide/26684/pictures#1), show the dimensions of various common sensor sizes: